 Each year, more than 14 million people worldwide are diagnosed with cancer and more than eight million people die from the disease.
 New tools are urgently needed to better prevent, detect, diagnose and treat cancer so that people can live longer and healthier lives.

-The Ontario Institute for Cancer Research (OICR) is a collaborative, not-for-profit research institute focused on accelerating the translation of new cancer research discoveries to patients around the world while maximizing the economic benefit of this research for the people of Ontario.
+The Ontario Institute for Cancer Research (OICR) is a collaborative, not-for-profit research institute that conducts and enables high-impact translational cancer research to accelerate the development of discoveries for patients around the world while maximizing the economic benefit of this research for the people of Ontario.

 OICR is funded by the Government of Ontario through the